By Marc Dubin

 There are a number of hotels in and around Igoumenitsa on Booking.com's Igoumenitsa Page.

 At Igoumenítsa, the Via Egnatia motorway begins its long traverse to Thrace.
 One of the first exits as you head east is for ancient Dodona, site of a revered Zeus oracle (daily 8.30am–3pm, may close later in summer).
 People mainly visit for the evocative natural setting in a bucolic valley and the enormous, 3rd-century BC theatre, among the largest in Greece, painstakingly reconstructed from a heap of rubble beginning in the 1880s.
-Unhappily, most of it is now roped as
+Unhappily, most of it is

 off-limits, and performances of the summer festival here are staged on dull wooden bleachers.

 There’s a surprising amount of accommodation in adjacent Mandeío village, mostly sprung up since the motorway arrived.
 Simplest, oldest (1970s vintage rooms) and nearest the theatre is Hotel Andromachi (tel 26510 82296), with a decent restaurant.
 They also run the more comfortable, good-value Thea Dodoni (same phone) just up the hill, while the top-end boutique establishment here is the Mirtali Art Hotel.

 Now a booming town of about 130,000 (if you count various contiguous suburb villages), Ioánnina (Yiánnena in the vernacular) has a superb setting on the shores of Lake Pamvótidha, at the base of Mount Mitsikéli which closes off the landscape